PixWizard: Versatile Image-to-Image Visual Assistant with Open-Language Instructions: PixWizard

 \subsection{Architecture}

 \textbf{Text Encoders. } We begin by using Gemma-2B~\citep{team2024gemma} as the text embedder in PixWizard to encode text prompts.
 However, in multi-task learning, relying solely on text instructions is insufficient to guide the model in accurately executing user commands.
 To better guide the generation process for the correct task, we incorporate the CLIP text encoder~\citep{clip}.
 Global average pooling is applied to the CLIP text embeddings to obtain a coarse-grained text representation, which is passed through an MLP-based task embedder to generate the task embedding.
 This embedding is then integrated into the PixWizard Block by adding it to the timestep embeddings through a modulation mechanism.
-As shown in Fig.~\ref{fig:tSNE}, this approach adaptively clusters similar task instructions in the latent space while separating those from different tasks, which helps guide the model's generation process in the correct task direction.
+In Sec.~\ref{app:sec_task_embedding}, we show the t-SNE visualization to further illustrate the effectiveness of the task embedding.

 \textbf{Structural-Aware Guidance. } To effectively capture the overall structural features of the input image condition, we begin by encoding the image using a variational autoencoder (VAE)~\citep{kingma2013auto} from SDXL~\citep{sdxl}.
-Next, we concatenate the image latent with the noise latent along the channel dimension.
+Next, we concatenate the image latent with the noise latent along the channel dimension~\citep{saharia2022image,saharia2022palette}.
 Following~\citep{brooks2023instructpix2pix}, additional input channels are added to the patch embedder, with the weights for these new channels initially set to zero.

-\textbf{Semantic-Aware Guidance. } Besides recognizing structural features, semantic information is also crucial.
-Therefore, we use CLIP L/14-336~\citep{clip} to obtain semantic image embeddings.
-We introduce two zero-initialized attention mechanism within the PixWizard block, which allows the latent target image tokens to query information from the keys and values of the conditions.
-Specifically, we employ a zero-initialized gating mechanism to gradually inject conditional image and text information into the token sequences.
-Given target image queries $Q_i$, keys $K_i$, and values $V_i$, along with text instruction keys $K_t$ and values $V_t$, and conditional image keys $K_{ci}$ and values $V_{ci}$, the final attention output is formulated as:
+\textbf{Semantic-Aware Guidance. } Besides recognizing structural features, we use CLIP L/14-336~\citep{clip} to obtain semantic image embeddings.
+Within the PixWizard block, we introduce two zero-initialized attention mechanisms, allowing latent target image tokens to query information from the condition keys and values.
+Specifically, a zero-initialized gating mechanism is employed to gradually inject conditional image and text information into the token sequences.
+Given target image queries ($Q_i$), keys ($K_i$), and values ($V_i$), along with text instruction keys ($K_t$) and values ($V_t$), and conditional image keys ($K_{ci}$) and values ($V_{ci}$), the final attention output is formulated as:

 where $\tilde{Q}_i$ and $\tilde{K}_i$ stand for applying RoPE~\citep{rope}, $d$ is the dimension of queries and keys, and $\alpha$ indicates the zero-initialized learnable parameter in gated cross-attention.